chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-1/readme.md

 01-11-2023
 # Work in studio

-Today objectives :
+### Today objectives :
+1. Continuing/finishing GIThub cleanup and update
-- prototype 2 -> grey box
+2. Prototype 2 -> grey box
-- prototype 3 -> Colorful/flashy box
+3. Prototype 3 -> Colorful/flashy box
-##### these will be usefull to get more insight about how we feel toward the robot.
+ ##### (these will be usefull to get more insight about how we feel toward the robot.)

-- Creating an ABC of behaviours
+4. Creating an ABC of behaviours
-- thinking about the user journey
+5. Thinking about the user journey
+6. Sound design prototype

+---

-Objectives done :
+### Objectives done :

+1. X

+2. X

+3. X

+4. X

+5. X

+6. X